zjwegert/GridapTopOpt.jl/docs/src/tutorials/minimum_thermal_compliance.md

 with ``\phi(0,\boldsymbol{x})=\phi_0(\boldsymbol{x})`` and ``\boldsymbol{x}\in D,~t\in(0,T)``.

-After advection of the interface, we solve the reinitialisation equation to find an equivilant signed distance function for the given level set function.
+After advection of the interface, we solve the reinitialisation equation to find an equivalent signed distance function for the given level set function.
 This is given by

 ```math
 \frac{\partial\phi}{\partial t} + \mathrm{sign}(\phi_0)(\lVert\boldsymbol{\nabla}\phi\rVert-1) = 0,